TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 .. _datahandler-basics:

 ========================================================
-Database: DataHandler basics (formerly known as TCEmain)
+Database: DataHandler Basics (Formerly Known as TCEmain)
 ========================================================

 When you are using TCE from your backend applications you need to